conorcaseyc/Photopollution-Calculator/README.md

-# Photopollution Calculator for Munster
+# Photopollution Calculator

-Welcome to the Photopollution Calculator for Munster.
+Welcome to the Photopollution Calculator.
 This program is based on the mathematical model developed in the BT Young Scientist project called "Is It Possible to Create a Mathematical Model to Predict Photopollution Based on Population Density in Munster".

 ***Frequently Asked Questions:***